 Note: Starting in 2022, for anyone who enters our program with a spring start date we will work with you to determine your appropriate normative credit load, so that you take the M.A.
 Thesis Seminar in the semester prior to completing the thesis project.

-We define the thesis project broadly, to include critical and creative works, as well as multimodal and public outreach projects.
+We define the thesis project broadly, to include critical works, as well as multimodal and public outreach projects.
 It requires that students register for a thesis seminar course—typically taken in the fall of the second year—along with a 0-credit thesis research course in the fall and spring—in order for students to maintain full-time status to complete work on the thesis project.
 During the spring semester, students are expected to budget their time accordingly as they complete their thesis while taking their final elective.
 This includes meeting independently with faculty advisors on an ad-hoc basis and managing deadlines and requirements in a professional manner.

 Visit the Thesis Project page for more information on the breakdown of writing the thesis and to view examples of past projects.